Newborn Photography: What to Expect

 Before The Newborn Photography Session

 What To Bring: Obviously, a baby.
-Hopefully a sleepy, milk drunk baby who is dressed in a zip-up sleeper so he/she can be easily undressed, fed one more time and photographed peacefully.
+Hopefully a sleepy, milk drunk baby who can be easily undressed, fed one more time and photographed peacefully.
+If you baby is not sleepy or not milk drunk, this is NOT a problem.
+Just bring me a baby.
 Also, please bring a pacifier for your baby even if they have not used one.
 I try not to use them often unless a parent has introduced the baby to one already, but they are a very useful tool in soothing a baby who is not feeling comfortable and cooperative.
 A pacifier makes a difference.
 When using a pacifier it generally takes me less than 2 hours to get through 5 set-ups and the result is a gallery full of peaceful, sleepy baby poses.
 A session where a baby just wants to suck and is not permitted a pacifier often takes over 3 hours and I don’t usually get through all 5 set-ups because we spend so much time soothing and feeding an unsettled model.
-And, finally, bring yourself a snack.
-Sessions can take up to 3 hours and as a new mom, especially a new nursing mom, you need to keep your energy up.
+I do have a fridge full of water in my studio, but feel free to bring yourself a snack.
+Sessions can sometimes take up to 3 hours and as a new mom, especially a new nursing mom, you need to keep your energy up.
 Take advantage of the time I am spending with your child to refuel.
 Also, feel free to bring any special props that you’d like me to use.
 I don’t promise that I can always use them, but I certainly do my best.

 What To Wear: I prefer to photograph newborns naked, swaddled or wearing outfits I provide.
 Clothing tends to distract from the baby and cover up all those adorable tiny new human features we want to capture before they grow bigger.
 If mom or dad would like to be included in the session, I suggest wearing solid neutral colored shirts (beige, tan, gray).
 Patterned shirts tend to take the focus away from the baby.
 I encourage Dad to be shirtless if he is willing.
 I also have a supply of gowns that are available for you to wear if you chose.
 Please just bring/wear nude panties and bring a nude strapless bra if you own one.
 Again, please dress siblings in solid colors (beige, tan, grey) for their part of the session.
 Depending on the age of the sibling, removing their shirt can be an option as well.
 If you have questions about outfits, PLEASE feel free to contact me prior to the shoot.
 That is why I am here.